Using deep Residual Networks to search for galaxy-Ly{\alpha} emitter lens candidates based on spectroscopic-selection: Acknowledgement

 \section{Acknowledgement}

 We acknowledge the financial support from the National Natural Science Foundation of China 11573060 and 11661161010.
 Y.S. has been supported by the National Natural Science Foundation of China (No. 11603032 and 11333008), the 973 program (No. 2015CB857003), and the Royal Society - K.C.
 Wong International Fellowship (NF170995).
+GZ acknowledges funding support from the CAS Pioneer Hundred Talent Program Y7CZ181001.